 In Louisiana, people with repeated convictions—often for low-level offenses—can face enhanced penalties up to life in prison.
 The effects of these harsh sentences and of this so-called Habitual Offender Statute are devastating for a substantial number of Louisianans, who would be better served by treatment and prevention programs, rather than years of incarceration.more

 Overly long incarceration is counterproductive, expensive and inhumane.
-In Louisiana, there are more than 8,500 people sentenced to 30 years or more.
-The cost of housing people who have been incarcerated this long dramatically increases as their health declines.
-Our state needs a new, evidence-based approach that would keep our prisons and communities safer, and would save taxpayers’ money.more
+In Louisiana, there are more than 8,800 people sentenced to 30 years or more.
+The cost of imprisoning people this long dramatically increases as their health declines.
+Louisiana needs a new, evidence-based approach to keep its prisons and communities safer, and to save taxpayers millions of dollars.more